benmvp/slides/2017/reactsf/react-exposed.md

 NOTES:
 - Currently a Senior UI Engineer and Frontend Platform Manager at Eventbrite
-- Eventbrite is an online ticketing & events platform
-- Many conferences use it for registration
 - We've built up a whole new React-based stack to replace Backbone/Marionette
 - I've had the opportunity to teach React both formally (workshop) and informally (helping people)
 - Found myself explaining core concepts of React even though I didn’t write any of the implementation (only barely looked at the code)